ewagner-splunk/sql/README.md

 ### splunk_orgs
 No arguments, just passed as `splunk_orgs`.
 This will return relevant info (including current user count) for all Splunk orgs, with internal VictorOps orgs filtered out.
 Simply add an additional `and o.slug not like \"whatever\"` statement to eliminate any that creep in.

+### splunk_orgs_enabled
+No arguments, just passed as `splunk_orgs_enabled`.
+Same as above but it only shows currently enabled orgs.
+Simply add an additional `and o.slug not like \"whatever\"` statement to eliminate any that creep in.

 ### autopause
 No arguments, just passed as `autopause`.
 This will return a list of any orgs who are currently auto-paused on ALertCore4.

+### overrides
+Takes 1 argument: the org slug.
+Returns all active overrides in place for that org (both manual and scheduled) with all the relevant details.